Making learning accessible for every student

 This article examines the use of SMART Boards with what has historically been thought of as "special needs software," set within a framework of Universal Design for Learning (UDL), Differentiated Instruction (DI), Aided Language Stimulation, and the Participation Model (PM).
 It was published in the August / September 2011 edition of Closing the Gap magazine.

-This article discusses the outcome and benefits that the School Board has seen since integrating students with severe additional learning needs into mainstream education and system classrooms throughout the district.
+This article discusses the outcome and benefits that the School Board has seen since integrating students with severe special needs into general education and system classrooms throughout the district.
 It was published in the April / May 2012 edition of Closing the Gap magazine.

 SMART Response LE

-Discover how SMART Response LE helps students in early years and additional needs education to express themselves, whilst providing teachers with an easy way to gain instant and accurate insight into student understanding.
+Discover how SMART Response LE helps students in early grades and special education express themselves, while providing teachers with an easy way to gain instant and accurate insight into student understanding.

 Get more information on how SMART products can be effectively implemented and can help students with special needs succeed.